 No matter how much you may want to, you can’t just will yourself to stop using drugs or alcohol.
 It’s not that simple.
 If it were, addiction would be a thing of the past.
 Unfortunately, addiction is a complex disease that requires professional help to overcome.
 However, don’t worry; addiction can be overcome!
 All you have to do is accept your condition and make an effort to seek help!
 There’s no shame in it!

-It’s a significant step to decide to go to therapy.
 It might be tough to admit that you require assistance, and it may be even more challenging to take the first step in receiving it.
 You probably have many questions about what to expect from your first session if you’re considering therapy.
 Here is a little rundown of what to expect so you’ll know what to bring and how the session will go.
 Don’t worry, though; your therapist will be there to guide and support you through the entire process.
 So go ahead and take a breath; it’s time to get started on your road to recovery!

 Where to Look for Help?